brunocodutra/metal/doc/index.md

 --------------------------------------------------------------------------------

-Metal is a fine selection of small, closely related C++11 template metaprogramming libraries developed by [Bruno Dutra][brunocodutra].
+Metal is a collection of small, closely related [C++11] template metaprogramming modules.
 Header-only and having the C++ standard library as its only dependency, Metal is lightweight and easy to deploy.